ansible-collections/vmware.vmware_rest/README.md

 ## Python version compatibility

+The collection depends on ``aiohttp`` has [requirement](https://docs.aiohttp.org/en/stable/) which requires Python 3.6 or greater.

+## vSphere compatibility

-As the `aiohttp` for Python has [requirement](https://github.com/aio-libs/aiohttp#requirements) of Python 3.7 or greater, this collection requires Python 3.7 or greater.
+The 2.0.0 version of this collection requires vSphere 7.0.2 or greater.

 ## Installation and Usage

 ### Install the dependencies

-The 2.0.0 version of this collection requires vSphere 7.0.2 or greater.

-This collection depends on Python 3.6 or greater and [aiohttp](https://docs.aiohttp.org/en/stable/).

 You can either install ``aiohttp`` using your OS package manager or using Python virtual environment.